gamefootage/ben-kellys-personal-portfolio/README.md

     * As a recruitment agent, I would like to be able to show this site to the company that is using me as a medium as evidence of the work Ben can do.
          * This site is deployed on GitHub Pages and is easy to share a link to others if necessary.
          * The cross browser and device support allows the recruitment agent to not worry what technology the employer may be using.
-    * As a recruitment agent, I would like to be able to find easily and clearly Ben's skills and work history, to show to companys looking to employ.
+    * As a recruitment agent, I would like to be able to find easily and clearly Ben's skills and work history, to show to companies looking to employ.
          * The navigation bar has clear buttons for easy navigation to those sections.
          * When clicking the navigation links the page lines up to display the section without any other scrolling necessary.
-    * As a recruitment agent, I would like relvant links to Ben's accounts for myself and the company hiring to determine Ben's reliability and trustworthiness.
+    * As a recruitment agent, I would like relevant links to Ben's accounts for myself and the company hiring to determine Ben's reliability and trustworthiness.
          * The fixed footer displays the relevant links beautifully and succinctly, opening in a new tab and easy to copy to one's clipboard.

 ### **Further Testing**